 - 2 tbs of tamari (or soy sauce)

 - Salt & pepper to taste

 - Pre-soak the quinoa in water for 6-8 hours.
 I leave it overnight in a bowl.

 - Then, rinse well and put in a pan.
 The ratio is 1 part quinoa, 2 parts water.
 So for instance, 1 cup of quinoa and 2 of water.
 Bring to boil until all the water is absorbed.
-Optional: Add a table of apple cider vinegar at the end.
+Optional: Add a tablespoon of apple cider vinegar at the end.

 To cook the salad

-- First wash, rinse and place the leaves of the pak Choi in a baking dish.
+- First wash, rinse and place the leaves of the pak choi in a baking dish.

 - Sprinkle with sesame seeds and a splash of tamari (or soy sauce) and sesame oil.

-- Bake the pak Choi for 20 minutes at 180C.
+- Bake the pak choi for 20 minutes at 180C.